FacebookXFlickrInstagramInstagram

 If you can find content that has been uploaded by an official source, the permission you need to show it may be obtained in a number of ways.

-The easiest way for churches and ministries to get permission to show authorised movies and television shows otherwise intended for personal or private use, is through CCLI’s Church Video Licence.
+The easiest way for churches and ministries to get permission to show authorised movies and television shows is through CCLI’s Church Video Licence.

 In this case, the licence is considered as consent from the “respective licensor”.